hashkat/hashkat/docs/tutorial04.md

 <img src='../img/tutorial04_other/visualization.png'>
 </center>

-As we can see, we have vert highly connected agents in the centre of the visualization and less connected agents on the sides.
+As we can see, we have very highly connected agents in the centre of the visualization and less connected agents on the sides.
 However, unlike a Barabasi configuration, there is no set number of connections that every new agent must make, which explains the presence of agents with 0 connections at the outside of the circle (on the surface of the sphere).

-The output from this simulation is stored in the **/hashkat/output/**.
-Inside the **Categories_Distro.dat** file.
+The output from this simulation is stored in the **/hashkat/output/** in the **Categories_Distro.dat** file.

 <center>
 <img src='../img/tutorial04_other/categories_distro.png'>
 </center>

 In this file we see that the majority of agents made 10 or fewer tweets.
-Retweeting was disallowed, so the retweet ranks have zero agents.
+Retweeting was disallowed, so the retweet ranks (bins) have zero agents.
 We also see how many agents had a certain number of followers.
 Looking further through this file, we can see that the most followed agent had 86 followers.
-We observe the bins above 86 are empty.
+We verify this by observing the bins above 86 are empty.

 <center>
 <img src='../img/tutorial04_other/categories_distro1.png'>